DavidHe1127/Mr.He_HandBook/DevOps/ElasticSearch/README.md

 - `string` is split into `text` and `keyword` since ES5.0
 - When `text` is used, the value is broken down into individual tokens at indexing to allow for partial matching aka full text search. i.e for value `this is good`, each single substring gets indexed such that you can search by any of them (`this`, `is` or `good`) to get the whole string.
 - When `keyword` is used, the value is not analyzed and indexed as is.
 Consequently, for string `this is good`, you have to enter the whole string to be able to get searching result.
 Good use cases are states i.e enter NSW rather than NS.
+It's aka term search.
 - In summary, use `text` for full text search whilst `keyword` for structured content such as IDs, email addresses, hostnames, status codes, zip codes, or tags.

 ## Notes